Carl Sandburg: Folk music

 Sandburg's 1927 anthology the American Songbag enjoyed enormous popularity, going through many editions, and Sandburg himself was perhaps the first American urban folk singer, accompanying himself on solo guitar at lectures and poetry recitals, and in recordings, long before the first or the second folk revival movements (of the 1940s and 1960s, respectively).
 According to the musicologist Judith Tick:

 As a populist poet, Sandburg bestowed a powerful dignity on what the '20s called the "American scene" in a book he called a "ragbag of stripes and streaks of color from nearly all ends of the earth ... rich with the diversity of the United States."
 Reviewed widely in journals ranging from the New Masses to Modern Music, the American Songbag influenced a number of musicians.
 Pete Seeger, who calls it a "landmark", saw it "almost as soon as it came out."
 The composer Elie Siegmeister took it to Paris with him in 1927, and he and his wife Hannah "were always singing these songs.
 That was home.
 That was where we belonged."

+Music Settings

+The Song & the Slogan by Daniel Steven Crafts, commissioned by opera star Jerry Hadley.

+Illinois Farmer by Daniel Steven Crafts, commissioned by opera star Jerry Hadley.